wasmvision/wasmvision/README.md

 wasmVision includes experimental support for the [Model Context Protocol (MCP)](https://modelcontextprotocol.info/) by providing a [(MCP) Server](https://modelcontextprotocol.info/specification/draft/server/).
 See [MCP](./docs/mcp.md) for more information.

+### GPU Acceleration using CUDA

+wasmVision includes experimental support for GPU acceleration using [CUDA](https://en.wikipedia.org/wiki/CUDA).

+For more information, see [using wasmVision with CUDA](./docs/cuda.md)

 ## Quick start

 - [Linux](#linux)